LuboDimitrov/Morse-encoder/README.md

 # Morse-translator
-Morse translator based on the client-server model
+Morse translator based on the client-server model using TCP sockets

 ## Instructions
 ### 1. Clone this repository